Ginger-Lemon Shots! Without a juicer! Sometimes there IS a quick fix!

 - 1/2 cup lemon juice squeezing 4-6 lemons should produce about 1/2 cup juice

-Peel ginger, and chop roughly.
-Then you have 3 choices depending on how strong you want the ginger flavor.
+There are three ways to prepare the ginger for the recipe, depending on how strong you want the ginger flavor.
 I have listed methods below starting with least strong ginger flavor to strongest.

 Make the Shots

-- Squeeze the lemons, and add their juice into blender as well.
+To do this, squeeze the lemons, and add their juice into blender as well.
 Try to use fresh lemons as bottled lemon juice is not as nutritious as fresh lemons.
 Several people have told me warming the lemons produces more juice.
 And recently I began using a hand-juicer - it has made squeezing lemons SO much easier!

 Blend the chopped/pressed ginger and lemon juice until fairly cloudy, then pour this mixture through a fine-mesh sieve, pushing the pulp against the screen with the back of a spoon to squeeze out as much liquid as possible.
 Save the pulp refrigerated to add to a fruity smoothie mixture within 24 hours.